ssmirr/appdev-chapters/command-line-git-basics.md

 ### Jump back to a previous commit

-(Advanced) To jump back to a prior commit:
+To jump back to a prior commit:

 ```
 git checkout [SHA of commit you want to go back to]